-On this page you can find convenient descriptions, reviews of and links to all my books.
+On this page you can find convenient descriptions, reviews of and links to all my books, as well a few books to which I have contributed.
 From pop science to scholarly tomes, from science fiction to gothic horror – it’s all here.
 You can also find them on my Amazon author pages – please see links to the right of this page.

 Gee, paleontology editor at Nature, confronts two commonly held views of evolution and effectively demolishes both, persuasively arguing that evolution doesn’t work the way most people believe it does and that the entire concept of “human exceptionalism” is erroneous.
 [He] demonstrates that there is nothing about humans, from our bipedalism to our tool-making abilities, and from language to cognition, that definitively sets us apart from other species of animals.
 He buttresses these points with an impressive and accessible overview of the pattern of human evolution, showing just how little we actually know and arguing that different evolutionary stories could likely fit the extant data.
 Throughout, he explores how science simultaneously explains the unknown while raising new questions. - Publishers Weekly (starred review)

 If you only read one book on evolution this year, make it this one.
 You will be dethroned.
 But you won’t be disappointed. – Geoscientist